-Have you tried to grow your business using all kinds of marketing tactics but not seen a remarkable impact?
-Without a focussed strategy from the onset, your efforts may resemble what we at Harpia like to refer to as half-built bridges.
+Have you tried to grow your business using various marketing tactics but have not seen a remarkable impact?
+Without a focused strategy from the onset, your efforts may resemble what we at Harpia like to refer to as half-built bridges.

 What is a half-built bridge?